L3-S6-Projet/bdd_api/README.md

 The project also contains necessary files to run as a container.
 The container build is also tested in Github Actions.

+Project is tested with the following Python versions:
+- 3.6
+- 3.7
+- 3.8

 ## How to start the project?
 Build scripts are included in the project to run DB migrations and setup a basic super user.
 You first need to create a python virtual environment for the scripts to work.
 The folder containing the virtual environment should be named: